 The Mexican government levies a fee for these permits (approximately US$22); the money raised is used for the promotion of Mexican tourism.
 If you fly into Mexico from overseas, the fee is usually included within your air ticket’s ‘fees and surcharges’; if you travel overland beyond the ‘free zone’ you need to make the payment separately.

 If you are departing Mexico on a flight, your airline will insist you surrender the FMM to them before they allow you to board.
-If you are driving out or leaving the country by sea, you should surrender your FMM to an immigration official before your departure.
+If you are driving out or leaving the country by sea, you should voluntarily surrender your FMM to an immigration official before your departure.
 Failure to do so might cause delays the next time you try and enter Mexico.

 Lost your FMM Permit?
-If you lose your FMM, you will need to visit one of the immigration offices situated in towns and cities across the country, or at the airport, and apply for a replacement before you can leave.
-This will involve some form-filling and filing, and a trip to a local bank to pay your permit replacement fee (about US$30) before you return to the immigration office to receive your FMM replacement.
+If you lose your FMM while you’re in Mexico, you will need to visit one of the immigration offices situated in towns and cities across the country, or at the airport, and apply for a replacement before you can leave.
+This will involve some form-filling and filing, and a trip to a local bank to pay your permit replacement fee (about US$40) before you return to the immigration office to receive your FMM replacement.